 Not only do the writing mini lessons boost student understanding allow me to differentiate, but they also ease my grading.
 Students experience targeted practice and therefore, better writing.
 My grading is easier.
 Overall, these writing mini lessons benefit everyone.

-Writing can overwhelm students.
+Writing can overwhelm students, and one of my mini writing lessons is a focus on “one” idea students can accomplish.
 Since I provide feedback ahead of the final draft, I take into consideration the “overwhelm” that some students can face.
 Since writing is a personal endeavor, students can easily become defensive about corrections.
 I feel that one of my jobs is to support the writer while showing the writer ways to improve the message.

 With the “one” focus, students can easily tackle one area for improvement, see success, get excited, and move to working on more areas.
 As I work with a student, I give one piece of feedback and ask the student to return.
 You can read more ideas about feedback, but basically, I ask students to look at one area for improvement.
 For instance: